-Eddie Moyna Silvestre (1934-1984) was born in Santiago de Chile with a Chilean father and an Uruguayan mother.
-In the first year of his life, Moyna’s parents moved back to Montevideo, and at the age of 19, he moved to Porto Alegre and on to São Paulo.
-There, he secured a grant to study graphic design at the University of Tucson, Arizona, which he complemented with some more studies in New York.
-After a short return to Montevideo, Moyna finally moved to Rio de Janeiro to marry his wife Vera whom he had got to know back in Arizona.
+Eddie Moyna Silvestre (1934–1984) was born in Santiago de Chile with a Chilean father and an Uruguayan mother.
+In the first year of his life, Moyna’s parents moved to Montevideo.
+At the age of 19, he moved to Brazil, first to Porto Alegre then on to São Paulo.
+There, he secured a grant to study graphic design at the University of Tucson, Arizona, which he completed with studies in New York.
+After a short return to Montevideo, Moyna finally settled in Rio de Janeiro to marry his wife Vera whom he had got to know back in Arizona.

-To music connaisseurs Eddie Moyna will always be best known for his elaborated art work for albums issued by labels like Imperial, Philips, Odeon, Forma and particularly Elenco.
+To music connaisseurs Eddie Moyna will always be best known for his distinguished record covers for Imperial, Philips, Odeon, Forma and particularly Elenco.

-Founded by Aloysio de Oliveira in 1963 and sold to Polygram in 1968, Elenco enjoyed only five years of independent existence but soon became legendary for its records as well as for their covers.
-Oliveira’s ambition was to join the biggest names of Bossa Nova and by achieving this Elenco became one of Brazil’s most influential labels.
+Founded by Aloysio de Oliveira in 1963 and sold to Polygram in 1968, Elenco enjoyed only five years of independent existence but right away it became iconic for its records as well as for their covers.
+Oliveira’s ambition was to join the biggest names of Bossa Nova, hence the name Elenco which translates into ‘cast’, and by achieving this Elenco became one of Brazil’s most influential labels..

-Elenco’s covers are instantly recognizable as they show a distinctive visual identity that is effectively accomplished with only a few elements: high contrasted photographs or drawings in black and white combined with expressive font types and accentuated mostly with red as sole colour.
+Elenco’s covers are instantly recognisable with their distinctive visual identity that was effectively accomplished with only a few simple elements: high contrasted photographs or illustrations in black and white combined with expressive font types and accentuated mostly with red as sole colour.

-The visual approach was to capture the music into a graphical translation.
-However, the Elenco style was not only part of an artistic concept but actually provided practical benefit since it helped to let the covers stand out from the rest in the record shops.
-Like anything that’s new, exciting and successful, the Elenco style was soon copied by other labels, of course.
+The visual approach was to capture the music in a graphic translation that helped create a signature corporate branding making the covers in the record stores stand out from the rest.
+Like everything new, exciting and successful, the Elenco style was of course soon copied by other labels.

-The cover art work attributable to Moyna dates 1964 to 1968 including two years at Elenco from 1964 to 1966.
-From 1967 on, Moyna’s work on album sleeve designs diminished with covers for Philips, Odeon and Forma, before he focused on other fields of work in the ensuing years.
+The record cover artwork attributable to Moyna dates 1964 to 1968 including Elenco from 1964 to 1967.
+From 1967 on, Moyna’s record designs diminished with covers for Odeon and Forma, before he focused on other fields of work in the ensuing years.

-As a leading graphic designer at Elenco, he was fortunate to be part of an influential team that expressed the modernity of an musical era with timeless designs that still have not lost their relevance.
-Even though in retrospect the Elenco covers are arguably Moyna’s most distinguished art work, there are other album sleeve designs to take notice of all the same such as the bold Dom Um by Dom Um Romão or the vibrant Samba… Ôba by Ivan Paulo da Silva aka Maestro Carioca, both perfectly reflecting the music behind the cover.
+As graphic designer at Elenco, Moyna was fortunate to be part of an influential team that expressed the modernity of a musical era with timeless designs that still have not lost their relevance.
+Even though in retrospect the Elenco covers are arguably his most distinctive work, there are other record designs to take notice of equally such as the bold Dom Um by Dom Um Romão or the vibrant Samba… Ôba by Ivan Paulo da Silva aka Maestro Carioca, both perfectly reflecting the music inside the cover.

-A chronological but by no means exhaustive list of album covers by Eddie Moyna:
+A chronological but certainly not exhaustive list of Eddie Moyna’s record cover artwork: